 SOC 580.
 SOCIAL ORGANIZATION AND CHANGE.
+Investigation of theories of social, economic, and cultural change.
+Prerequisite: SOC 101.
 3 (F)

 SOC 582.
 WOMEN AND WORK.
 This course explores the changing nature and patterns of women's work in a variety of settings.
 Using sociological perspectives on gender and work, the course examines work experiences in formal as well as informal labor market.
 The course looks at both structural and interpersonal factors affecting economic inequality by gender.
 3